Import Excel workbooks into Power BI Desktop

 Are there any limitations to importing a workbook?

-There are a few limitations to importing a workbook into Power BI Desktop, which are the following:
+There are a few limitations to importing a workbook into Power BI Desktop:

-- External Connections to Analysis Services Tabular Models: In Excel 2013, it is possible to create a connection to SQL Server Analysis Services Tabular models and create Power View reports on top of these models without the need to import the data.
-This type of connection is currently not supported as part of importing Excel Workbooks into Power BI Desktop, but will be available in an upcoming update.
-In the meantime, you must recreate these external connections in Power BI Desktop.
+- External connections to SQL Server Analysis Services tabular models: In Excel 2013, it's possible to create a connection to SQL Server Analysis Services tabular models and create Power View reports on top of these models without the need to import the data.
+This type of connection is currently not supported as part of importing Excel workbooks into Power BI Desktop.
+As a workaround, you must recreate these external connections in Power BI Desktop.

-- Unsupported Power View elements: There are a few features in Power View that are not yet available in Power BI Desktop, such as Themes or certain types of visualizations (Scatter Chart with Play Axis, Drill-Down behaviors, etc.).
+- Unsupported Power View elements: There are a few features in Power View that aren't available in Power BI Desktop, such as themes or certain types of visualizations (scatter chart with play axis, drill-down behaviors, and so on).
 These unsupported visualizations result in Unsupported Visualization messages on their corresponding locations in the Power BI Desktop report, which you can delete or reconfigure as needed.

-- Named Ranges using From Table in Power Query, or using Excel.CurrentWorkbook in M: Importing this named range data into Power BI Desktop is not currently supported, but it is a planned update for Power BI Desktop.
+- Named Ranges using From Table in Power Query, or using Excel.CurrentWorkbook in M: Importing this named range data into Power BI Desktop isn't currently supported, but it's a planned update.
 Currently, these named ranges are loaded into Power BI Desktop as a connection to the external Excel workbook.

-- PowerPivot to SSRS: PowerPivot external connections to SQL Server Reporting Services (SSRS) are not currently supported, since that data source is not currently available in Power BI Desktop.
+- PowerPivot to SSRS: PowerPivot external connections to SQL Server Reporting Services (SSRS) aren't currently supported, because that data source isn't currently available in Power BI Desktop.